Brian Huskey

 Brian Huskey (born September 8, 1968) is an American character actor, comedian, and writer.
 He is best known for his roles in comedy programs such as People of Earth, Childrens Hospital, Veep, and Another Period.
 He also provides the voice of Regular Sized Rudy on the animated comedy Bob's Burgers.

 Early life and education

-Huskey was born in Charlotte, North Carolina, and did not get to know his biological father until he was around age 15.
+Huskey was born in Charlotte, North Carolina, and did not get to know his biological father until he was around the age of 15.
 He attended Charlotte Country Day School for the entirety of grade school and high school, graduating in 1987.
 He attended University of North Carolina at Greensboro, graduating with a degree in English and minor in photography.
 Around this time, he began to play bass guitar in the band Bicycle Face.

-Huskey later relocated to New York City to attend phototography school and worked as a photographer's assistant.
+Huskey later relocated to New York City to attend photography school and worked as a photographer's assistant.
 He met and was later roommates with Rob Corddry.